Francisco-Gabriel-Murillo-Roldan/renfe-calibracion/README.md

 ## 🎯 Key Technical Achievements

 - **Development of a proprietary calibration method**: based on standardized testing and empirical result validation.
-- **Reverse engineering of adhesion parameters**: identification of the `C` parameter's role as a "switch" for weather sensitivity and wheel slip control technology.
+- **Ethical reverse engineering of adhesion parameters**: identification of the `C` parameter's role as a "switch" for weather sensitivity and wheel slip control technology.
 - **Brake calibration**: determination of the `ORTSMaxBrakeShoeForce` threshold at 20 kN per brake shoe, empirically validated to prevent wheel locking.
 - **Log analysis and debugging**: using the Open Rails log as a diagnostic tool to correct braking and traction instabilities.
 - **Modular configuration design**: centralization of parameters in `.inc` files, improving maintainability and scalability of the calibration.